-XpInputSelected - query which X Print events from the specified print context the client has selected to receive context The print context to which the query is being made.
+XpInputSelected - query which X Print events from the specified print context the client has selected to receive display Specifies a pointer to the Display structure; returned from XOpenDisplay . context The print context to which the query is being made. all_event_mask The set of events any client have selected.

 '''

-#include <X11/extensions/Print.h>

 unsigned long XpInputSelected (

 Display display,

 XPContext context,

 unsigned long all_event_mask) / return value /

 '''